-In Test 2.5a, one extra indication flag is introduced for the FIBC which is signaled conditioned on the IBC-LIC flag.
+One extra indication flag is introduced for the FIBC which is signaled conditioned on the IBC-LIC flag.
 Specifically, when the IBC-LIC flag is true, the flag is signaled and used to indicate whether the FIBC is applied to the current block or not.
 For IBC merge modes, this filtering mode is inherited when merge mode list is constructed, so there is no extra signaling.

 Test -2.5b: